SB-1119

 Plain Language

 Operators must implement safeguards for child users that include usage reminders, disclosures, age-appropriate risk prompts, and other protective design features.
-These safeguards must be reasonably related to the child safety risks documented in the annual risk assessment under § 22612(a).
-This is a design-level obligation — the specific safeguards must be tailored to documented risks rather than being generic.
+These safeguards must be reasonably related to the child safety risks documented in the operator's annual risk assessment — they are not freestanding requirements but must be informed by the assessment results.
+This is a broad design obligation requiring multiple types of protective interventions.

 Statutory Text